idefix-code/tutorial/SimpleSetup/README.md

 ## Read the flow velocity from idefix.ini

 In this setup, we want to vary the flow velocity without recompiling the code.
-Idefix allows you to define as many blocks and parameters as you wish.
+Idefix allows you to define as many blocks and parameters as you wish in your input file (.ini).
 Here, we have defined a block `[Setup]` with our parameter `flowVelocity`.
 We should now fetch this parameter in our `setup.cpp` code.

 This is typically done in the setup constructor (`Setup::Setup` in setup.cpp), using the `Get` method that belongs to the `Input` class.
 Have a look at the [example](https://idefix.readthedocs.io/latest/reference/setup.cpp.html#example) provided in the user guide, and at the [documentation of the `Input::Get` method](https://idefix.readthedocs.io/latest/programmingguide.html#the-input-class) in the programming guide.